bploetz/versionist/README.markdown

 - Copy all existing routes in config/routes.rb from the old API version to routes for the new API version in config/routes.rb (**see note below**)
 - Copy all existing controllers and tests from the old API version to the new API version
 - Copy all existing presenters and tests from the old API version to the new API version
+- Copy all existing helpers and tests from the old API version to the new API version
 - Copy all documentation from the old API version to the new API version

 **Note**: routes can only be copied with MRI Ruby 1.9 and above, as this feature relies on Ripper which is only available